+1A.
 Section 9901.106: In (a)(2)(ii), the Secretary has the sole and exclusive discretion to determine the number of employee representatives to be engaged in the collaboration process.
 In (a)(3)(i), the Secretary specifies the time frame for employee representatives to comment on implementing issuances.
 In (a)(3)(ii), the Secretary determines to what extent it is necessary for employee representatives to engage in discussion or comment.
 This allows management to control the collaborative process.
-Management is supposed to be seeking employee input in this process, and yet these limits-all tilted toward one party in the process-do not allow the parties to engage in a true dialogue.
+Management is supposed to be seeking employee input in this process.
+However, these limits tilted toward one party, do not allow for true employee input.

+2A.
 In Section 9901.106(a)(3)(6), the Secretary can "determine the content of implementing issuances" and "make them effective at any time."
 It seems this could occur regardless of employee or public input.
-This is most worrisome given the issues in the proposed NSPS that are left vague and unspecified, deferred to "implementing issuances."
-One example is that of premium pay (Section 9901.361).
-Another is the classification of career groups (Section 9901.211), which, under the NSPS, determine an employee's pay.
-Another example is the specifics of the pay system (Section 9901.311).
-Another example is the method by which employees can challenge ratings of record-their only recourse in a system where so much rests on the rating of record (Section 9901.409(g)).
-Another example is how DoD will set starting rates of pay (Section 9901.351).
-Another example is the multi-level rating system that will be used to rate performance (Section 9901.409(a)).
-Another example is the establishment of probationary periods (Section 9901.512).
+This is a major concern since numerous issues in the proposed NSPS are left vague and unspecified, deferred to "implementing issuances."
+Several examples of these situations include: premium pay (Section 9901.361), classification of career groups (Section 9901.211), specifics of the pay system (Section 9901.311), the method by which employees can challenge ratings of record-their only recourse in a system where so much rests on the rating of record (Section 9901.409(g)); the methodology of how DoD will set starting rates of pay (Section 9901.351), the multi-level rating system that will be used to rate performance (Section 9901.409(a), the establishment of probationary periods (Section 9901.512) and others.
 There is no demonstration that national security depends on the ability of the Secretary to develop all these policies unilaterally.

-Section 9901.107: This part waives, modifies and replaces portions of 5 U.S. Code.
+3A.
+Section 9901.107 waives, modifies and replaces portions of 5 U.S. Code.
 In (a)(2), provisions are supposed to be "construed to promote the swift, flexible, effective day-to-day accomplishment of the mission, as defined by the Secretary."
 There is no evidence that the existing provisions of 5 U.S. Code do not already accomplish this.
-The existing code already guarantees management rights to an extent not seen in the private sector.
+The existing code guarantees management rights to an extent not seen in the private sector.
 Curtailment of employee rights can only lead to lower employee morale; employees who fear to disclose waste, fraud, and abuse; and employees whose national-security concerns can be more easily dismissed by a management that will now be more difficult to engage in true dialogue.
 Management's accountability will be decreased, not increased.
-The employees who carry out the mission of the department may have extremely valuable things to say about the way in which the department is run.
+Employees who carry out the mission of the department may have extremely valuable things to say about the way in which the department is run.
 The department's goal ought to be to make it easier, not harder, for employees to do their jobs.

+4A.
 In 9901.107(b), it seems that DoD implementing issuances can be used to modify portions of the U.S. Code.
 Issuances should not be used to supersede statute.